 Hi [Name],

 I hope this email finds you well.
-My name is Taylor and I'm a recruiter at Acme Corp.
-We're a fast-growing technology company based in San Francisco that's building innovative solutions for the enterprise market.
+My name is Taylor and I’m a recruiter at Acme Corp.
+We’re a fast-growing technology company based in San Francisco that’s building innovative solutions for the enterprise market.
 I came across your profile on LinkedIn and was impressed by your experience in software engineering.
 We have an exciting opportunity for a Senior Backend Engineer on our platform team.
-The role involves working with the latest tools and offers competitive compensation, comprehensive benefits, and great growth potential.
-We think you'd be a great fit for our team culture.
-If you're interested in learning more, please let me know and I'd be happy to set up a call to discuss further.
-I look forward to hearing from you.
+The role involves working with the latest tools and offers competitive compensation, full health and dental coverage, and strong growth potential.
+We think you’d be a great fit for our team culture.
+Let me know if you’re interested and I’d be happy to set up a call.
+Looking forward to hearing from you.

 That email has every common mistake: no personalization beyond a name, vague benefits, buzzwords (“innovative,” “the latest tools,” “exciting”), and no specific ask.
 It reads like it was sent to 500 people.
 Because it was.